This privacy notice was last updated on 6 June 2019

 National Theatre of Scotland is a charity, core funded by the Scottish Government.
 We also receive funding from various trusts, foundations and individual donors and supporters.
 Our registered charity number in Scotland is SC033377 and we are also registered as a company limited by guarantee and registered in Scotland under registration number SC234270.

 We are the data controller for the personal information you share with us and we otherwise collect in respect of you.
 We operate in accordance with current data protection legislation.

 Contact details for the National Theatre of Scotland: Rockvilla, 125 Craighall Road, Glasgow G4 9TL.

-We collect various types of personal information and in a number of ways:
+We collect various types of personal information and in a number of ways, which are listed below.

 Information you give us

 For example when you register on our website, subscribe to our e-mails, buy tickets or make a donation, when you join our Theatre For A Fiver scheme.
 We will store personal information you give us such as your name, email address, postal address and telephone number.
 We will also store a record of your purchases and donations.
 All this information is stored in the Spektrix platform headquartered in the UK.
-You can access your account through our website: www.nationaltheatrescotland.com
+You can access your account through our website: www.nationaltheatrescotland.co...

 About your interactions with us